The Best Restaurants For Breakfast At Disney World

 Tip: You can ask for bacon!

-Pro Tip: Have breakfast at ‘Ohana before visiting Epcot or Magic Kingdom–ride the monorail from the Polynesian.
+Pro Tip: Have breakfast at ‘Ohana before visiting Epcot or Magic Kingdom–ride the monorail to and from the Polynesian.

 Note: Disney PhotoPass photographers do not come around to your table.
 You have to take your own pictures with Mickey, Lilo, and Stitch.